mlissner/michaeljaylissner.com/content/economics-of-securing-government-information-systems.md

 But I digress and should proceed with the tale.
 Around 2007, I found this vulnerability and used <a href="http://www.wireshark.org/">Wireshark</a> to demonstrate it to my managers and to the vendor.
 At that time, it seemed like it would be quickly fixed, and that we could go on with our lives.

 Then some time passed, and nothing happened.
 I reminded a few people, but still nothing.
 The problem persisted, and I handed off my job to somebody else so that I could go back to school.
 But even once I was back in school, occasionally something would remind me of the problem, and I'd check to see if it was fixed.
 But it wasn't.
 So I reminded my old co-workers that they had a problem (which wasn't my favorite thing to do), and I assumed it would be taken care of.
-Except it <em>still</em> wasn't.
+Except it *still* wasn't.

 At this point, I had to decide how much of a moral duty I had to get this fixed, since I was unaffiliated with the organization for about a year by that time.
 Proceeding to bring up this issue meant that I would probably annoy a number of people, and that I would likely damage relationships I had spent years building, but to not bring it up meant that thousands of people's records would continue to be insecure.